sophie-katz/rust-vscode-template/doc/VSCodeExtensions.md

 # VS Code Extensions Used in this Template

-These are the extensions that were installed to the workspace to provide the above features.
+These are the extensions that were installed to the workspace:

 * *For code editing:*
   * **[rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) by *matklad*** - Language support for Rust